Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --: Summary and Comments

+Due to the temperature dependence of the energy as described above, the poles of the effective propagator change rapidly around the phase transition temperature.
+It seems to be an interesting problem to investigate the temperature dependence of the poles of the effective propagator on the complex energy plane in various models.

 Although this paper dealt with a simple model, it seems that the temperature dependence of the effective propagator on the complex energy plane in the non-perturbative region is interesting to study.
-Examining the behavior of effective propagators on the complex energy plane using various theories is expected to be meaningful for understanding the properties of quantum field theory in the non-perturbative region.
+Examining the behavior of the effective propagator on the complex energy plane using the SDE for various theories is expected to be meaningful in obtaining some hints for understanding the properties of quantum field theory in the non-perturbative region.

 The SDE is given in Eq.(3$\cdot$1) as

 with $\beta=1/T$.

 From